Hibbertia aspera: Description

 Hibbertia aspera is an ascending or erect shrub up to 60 cm high with low-lying or scrambling branches 0.3–1 m long.
-The leaves are oblong to lance-shaped or egg-shaped leaves with the narrower end towards the base, 5–13 mm long, 2–5.5 mm long and sessile or on a petiole up to 0.8 mm long.
+The leaves are oblong to lance-shaped or egg-shaped with the narrower end towards the base, 5–13 mm long, 2–5.5 mm long and sessile or on a petiole up to 0.8 mm long.
 The flowers are arranged singly, sometimes in groups of two or three, on the ends of short side branches, on peduncles 2–5 mm long with a linear bract 1.2–1.5 mm long.
 The five sepals are oblong to egg-shaped, 3–4 mm long, the inner lobes slightly longer than the outer ones.
 The petals are yellow, 3.4–5 mm long and there are four to six stamens joined at their lower half, in a single group.
 There are two carpels each containing two ovules.
 Flowering mainly occurs from September to December.